Rose-pink and terracotta ceramic façade tiles

 Editor note

 Rose-pink and terracotta hand-glazed ceramic tiles arranged in a rhythmic composition, functioning as a semi-transparent veil across the five-storey Hermès Sanlitun flagship.
 Façade design by Mamou-Mani Architects (London), producing a computational geometry balanced between opacity and openness.
-Colour range sourced, per Denis Montel of RDAI, from sixteenth- to nineteenth-century Chinese paintings — a palette research exercise spanning four centuries.
 Production is 100 percent local.
+Denis Montel of RDAI sourced the colour range from sixteenth- to nineteenth-century Chinese paintings.
 A separate metal 'birdcage' structure hovers above the ceramic envelope, creating a dual-envelope building system.
-The material does the cultural work: Parisian architectural authorship, London computational design, Chinese production — delivering a palette argument about Forbidden City rooflines and Qing Dynasty bird-walking culture.
 Technical specification is proprietary; the commission is the reference point rather than the off-the-shelf product.
+Commissioning route runs through Mamou-Mani for the façade design, with local Chinese fabrication for production at the building site.

 Specification notes